-The May-June 2014 edition of Splash Digital is now available online
+The July-August 2014 edition of Splash Digital is now available online

 Here’s a look at some of the stories you’ll find in this issue: